Blackklegend/blackklegend/README.md

   - SQL
   - Bootstrap
-  - I know that's not the best approach to learn lot's at the same time, but diversifying is also good so yeeee ig, anyways
+  - I know that's not the best approach to learn lot's at the same time, but diversifying is also good so yeeee i.g., anyways

 - I'm skilled with hardware and operational systems, I usually spend some time troubleshooting.
 Yeah, what a nerd.

-- Anyway, I'm not all about talking tho lol, my github exists for a reason, and they're:
+- Anyway, I'm not all about talking tho lol, my GitHub exists for a reason, and they're:
   - C based languages
   <p align="left">
   <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/c/c-original.svg" alt="c" height="40"/>